12 MIN READ

 TRIAL OBJECTIVE

-- The objective of this study was to measure corn rootworm (CRW) beetle populations in corn and soybean fields in 2023 to assist in evaluating the potential risk for CRW feeding in corn fields in 2024.
+- The objective of this study was to measure corn rootworm beetle populations in corn and soybean fields in 2025 to help evaluate the potential risk for corn rootworm larval feeding in 2026 corn fields.

-- The monitoring of CRW beetle numbers in current corn and soybean fields can be used to help assess the potential risk of CRW larval infestations reaching economically damaging levels in the following corn crop.
+- The monitoring of rootworm beetle numbers in current corn and soybean fields can be used to help assess the potential risk of rootworm larval infestations reaching economically damaging levels in the following corn crop.

-- The data may help guide CRW larval management decisions, including corn product selection, for the next corn crop.
+- The data may help guide corn rootworm larval management decisions, including corn product selection, for the next corn crop.

 RESEARCH SITE DETAILS

-- The trapping sites were placed in the interiors of corn and soybean fields that encompassed a variety of crop and management histories (Figure 2 and Table 1).
-Soybean fields were sampled in parts of the corn-growing area to assess the potential risk associated with the western corn rootworm variant, which is known to lay eggs in soybean fields.
+- The trapping sites were placed in the interiors of corn and soybean fields that encompassed a variety of crop and management histories (Table 1 and Figure 2).
+One soybean field was sampled in the corn-growing area to assess the potential risk associated with the western corn rootworm variant, which is known to lay eggs in soybean fields.

-- The Pherocon® AM traps were changed at 5- to 10-day intervals for 2 to 6 consecutive weeks through CRW adult emergence, mating, and egg laying phases (late July through late September).
+- The Pherocon® AM traps were changed at 5- to 10-day intervals for two to six consecutive weeks through corn rootworm beetle emergence, mating, and egg laying phases (late July through late September).

-- Following each sampling interval, counts for northern and western CRW beetles were recorded and used to calculate the average number of CRW beetles per trap per day (beetles/trap/day) by field (Table 1 and Figure 4).
+- Following each sampling interval, counts for northern and western corn rootworm beetles were recorded and used to calculate the average number of beetles per trap per day (beetles/trap/day) by field (Table 2).

 - At the end of the collective sampling period, the highest average capture value for each field was determined and the data were used in further analysis.